Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 ``As a developer, I need to set up the project so that it is ready for implementing the core features``

+**Favicon**

+A favicon was added the website to enable users to easily locate the website in the browser when multiple tabs are open.

 ### Features Left To Implement
 - Add any features that are not yet implemented